 After graduation from a Pharm.D. program, students must pass the North American Pharmacist Licensure Exam (NAPLEX).
 Some states require pharmacist candidates to pass a pharmacy law exam as well.
 Prior to working in a hospital setting, pharmacists generally need to have some practical clinical experience, typically offered in a residency program.

 According to job ads in CareerBuilder.com in April 2015, pharmacy directors were required to have a minimum of three years management experience in a hospital comparable in size to the one where the position is located.
 Pharmacy director requirements also included the ability to work independently and to support the needs of medical co-workers and patients.
-The U.S. Bureau of Labor Statistics (BLS) reported that in May 2015, the annual median salary for medical and health services managers was $94,500.
-The BLS predicted that medical and health services manager jobs would increase 17% from 2014-2024, much faster than average for all occupations.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $182,600 or more per year, whereas the bottom 10th percentile earned $58,680 or less per year.
+The BLS predicted that medical and health services manager jobs would increase much faster than the national average through 2028.